EricGomesGregory/DnD-Wulfgar/Wulfgar/Equipment/Misc/4-VeryRare/Charms.md

 - You can use an action to cast the spell *invisiblity* without requiring any components.

 If all charges are consumed, you suffer the effects of the *true polymorph*, transforming you into a sylph and the charm is destroyed.
 The spell can be broken if a *dispel magic* spell is successfully cast (DC 20).

+#### Salamander Charm
+*Wondrous item (charm), very rare*

+A cast iron charm depicting a salamander.

+***Attunement.***
+This item requires attunement by a creature with 13 Constitution or more.
+To attune to this item you must perform a ritual where you must hold the heated up charm for 1 minute.

+***Blessing of the Flames.***
+You can activate this item with an action, taking a up to 3 fire damage to cast one of the following spells:

+- *1.* You cast the *firebolt* cantrip.

+- *2.* You cast the *burning hands* spell.

+- *3.* you cast the *scorching ray* spell.

+Constitution is your spellcasting ability for these spells.